romerocs/website/more-demo-ideas.md

 Here's me with my wife Jennie and dog Randy.
 I heart them [footer]

 Blog Post ideas

-- FLIP animation example
 How i got into the web stuff (bg is as a visual designer, not a cs person, like the instant gratification of web, i like tech, i like tinkering)
 Diversity and Inclusion in the tech space
 Ethics in tech
 imposter syndrome
 intrinsic design
 email
 custom properties
 modular scale
 having a beginners attitude
 css as a programming language -- you can provide arguments via a class or prop, and it does something, debugging with red border, fallbacks, conditional statements, control structures